jkbren/wegd/README.md

 # wegd: The within-ensemble graph distance
-Python code for calculating the *within-ensemble graph distance* between networks sampled from a given graph ensemble, under a number of graph distances.
+Python code for calculating the *within-ensemble graph distance* between networks sampled from a given graph ensemble, for various graph distances.

 This code accompanies the paper: